+The Center for Rural Development in Somerset is home to a host of programs and organizations that seek to foster educational opportunities for youth and adults throughout the region.
 The Rogers Scholars Program, which launched in 1998, provides enhanced educational opportunities for students throughout the Fifth Congressional District.
-The program offers an intensive one week summer session for rising high school juniors that emphasizes technological skills development and fosters an entrepreneurial spirit, leadership and commitment to rural Kentucky.
+The program offers an intensive week-long summer session for rising high school juniors that emphasizes development of technological skills and fosters an entrepreneurial spirit, leadership skills, and commitment to rural Kentucky.
 Similarly, the Rogers Explorers program focuses on math and science skills for rising ninth graders.
-Each of these programs opens doors to learning for our region’s youth, promotes higher education achievement, and gives students a great summer experience that they will keep with them for their entire lives.
+Each of these programs opens doors to learning for our region’s youth, promotes higher education achievement, and gives students a great summer experience they will keep with them for their entire lives.

 Through the Eastern Kentucky PRIDE program, students are helping clean up our region’s land and waterways and are also learning to take care of the environment.
 Schools, teachers, and students in southern and eastern Kentucky are partnering with PRIDE to measure water quality at lakes, rivers, and streams near their schools and in their communities.
-They are also participating in fun-filled service projects and unique environmental classroom activities.
+They are also participating in service projects and unique environmental classroom activities.

 To break the devastating cycle of drug abuse that afflicts many of our young people, Operation UNITE is working with students and schools on education and mentoring programs.
 UNITE funds substance abuse counselors who provide intervention services for students in schools throughout our region who may be struggling with substance abuse.
 UNITE has also partnered with the Future Fisherman Foundation and the Kentucky Department of Fish & Wildlife Resources to offer the Hooked on Fishing-Not on Drugs program, which promotes angling abilities, positive life skills, aquatic education and stewardship.
-UK basketball star Jeff Sheppard also collaborates with UNITE’s Shoot Hoops Not Drugs program, which shows youth that there are healthy alternatives to drug abuse.
+UK basketball star Jeff Sheppard also collaborates with UNITE’s Shoot Hoops Not Drugs program, which shows youth there are healthy alternatives to drug abuse.